hussius/gff-phastcons-human/README.md

 # Scoring without downloading files (recommended)

 If you want to score your regions without downloading anything, which is convenient, you can use the `summarizeBigWig_remote.py` script, which is based on the [nice pyBigWig library](https://github.com/dpryan79/pyBigWig) by Devon Ryan.
-This script works by opening a remote connection to `http://hgdownload.cse.ucsc.edu/goldenPath/hg19/phastCons100way/`
+This script works by opening a remote connection to `http://hgdownload.cse.ucsc.edu/goldenPath/hg19/phastCons100way/hg19.100way.phastCons.bw`.
+Note that this is the 100-way PhastCons, as opposed to the recipe below which uses 46-way.
+This is because we have only found a whole-genome bw file for the 100-way version.

 In that case, you have to install the pyBigWig library by, for example, BioConda.